Skip to main content

 South Region

-Monadnock State Park: In operation with services and facilites.
+Monadnock State Park: In operation with services and facilities.
 Winter camping available.
 Reservations required for hiking.

 Bear Brook State Park: Parking lots open (Podunk Road), plowed and pit toilets provided